comwt/pm/NOTES.md

     % gem install rubygems-update
     % ruby /var/lib/gems/1.8/gems/rubygems-update-1.3.1/bin/update_rubygems

-I recommend packaging 'rubygems-update' (fpm -s gem -t deb rubygems-update) and possibly running the update_rubygems as a postinstall, even though I don't like postinstalls.
+I recommend packaging 'rubygems-update' (pm -s gem -t deb rubygems-update) and possibly running the update_rubygems as a postinstall, even though I don't like postinstalls.
 I haven't looked yet to see what is required to mimic (if possible) the actions of that script simply in a tarball.